Supreme Court of Queensland

-The Supreme Court of Queensland is the highest court in the Australian State of Queensland.
+The Supreme Court of Queensland is the highest court in the Australian state of Queensland.
 It was formerly the Brisbane Supreme Court, in the colony of Queensland.

-The original jurisdiction of the Supreme Court allows its trial division to hear civil matters involving claims of more than 750,000; criminal matters involving serious offences (including murder and manslaughter); and matters arising under the Corporations Act 2001 (Cth) and cross-vesting legislation.
+The original jurisdiction of the Supreme Court allows its trial division to hear civil matters involving claims of more than $750,000; criminal matters involving serious offences (including murder and manslaughter); and matters arising under the Corporations Act 2001 (Cth) and cross-vesting legislation.
 A jury decides whether the defendant is guilty or not guilty.
-The division also hears all civil matters involving amounts of more than 750,000.
+The division also hears all civil matters involving amounts of more than $750,000.
 A jury may decide these disputes.

 The appellate jurisdiction of the Supreme Court allows its Court of Appeal to hear cases on appeal from the District Court, the trial division of the Supreme Court, and a number of other judicial tribunals in Queensland.
 Decisions made by the Supreme Court may be taken on appeal to the High Court of Australia in Canberra only by a grant of special leave of the High Court of Australia.

 History

 The Supreme Court of Queensland was founded on 7 August 1861, with the assent of the Supreme Court Constitution Amendment Act 1861 (Qld).
 Two subsequent pieces of legislation, including the Additional Judge Act 1862 (Qld) and the Supreme Court Act 1863 (Qld), were also necessary to establish the court's operating system.

 Prior to separation of Queensland from New South Wales, the former naval officer, Captain John Clements Wickham, tried minor crimes in the Moreton Bay District.
 More serious cases were tried at the Supreme Court of New South Wales in Sydney.
 Two years before separation from New South Wales, the Moreton Bay Supreme Court Act 1857 (NSW) established the jurisdiction of the Supreme Court of New South Wales in the Moreton Bay District and Samuel Milford served as Judge.
 Milford resigned in February 1859, and was replaced by Alfred Lutwyche.Initially, the Brisbane Supreme Court served as the Supreme Court for all of Queensland.
 As the colony's population grew, two other courts were constructed.
-The first sittings of the Northern Supreme Court were held at Bowen in 1874 and the Bowen Court House was built in 1880 in classical revival style.
+The first sittings of the Northern Supreme Court were held at Bowen in 1874 and the Bowen Court House was built in 1880 in a classical revival style.
 The Central Supreme Court was officially opened at Rockhampton in 1896.
 After the opening of the Central Supreme Court at Rockhampton, the Northern Supreme Court moved from Bowen to Townsville.
 Justice Virgil Power, who served as the first Judge of the Central Supreme Court, was the first Queensland-born Supreme Court Judge.
 As the population of Queensland has grown, additional courts have been built at locations such as Bundaberg, Mackay, Cairns, Longreach, Maryborough, Roma and Townsville.